FloatingArrayDesign/MoorDyn/docs/compiling.rst

 .. code-block:: bash

-  pacman -S mingw-w64-x86_64-python-setuptools mingw-w64-x86_64-python-pip mingw64/mingw-w64-x86_64-make mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-CMake
+  pacman -S mingw-w64-x86_64-python-setuptools mingw-w64-x86_64-python-pip mingw64/mingw-w64-x86_64-make mingw-w64-x86_64-gcc mingw-w64-x86_64-gdb mingw-w64-x86_64-cmake

 Now we need to make the MinGW stack available across the whole system by adding it to the PATH environment variable.
-To achieve this, execute "System" from the Windows Init menu, and look for "environment".
-Then click on "Edit the system environment variables" and in the Window the pops up, click on "Environment Variables..."
+To achieve this, run "Edit the system environment variables" from the windows start menu and in the Window the pops up, click on "Environment Variables..."
 Double click on Path (in the System variables box), and add a new entry:
 "C:\msys64\mingw64\bin"